cissa-unimelb/info/role-descriptions.md

 ### Diversity Officer

 The Diversity Officer is in charge of promoting diversity within the CISSA community!
-This means running diversity focused events/initiatives and may involve working with industry.
-From huge Women in Tech expos, to intimate DiversiTEA gatherings, you get to continuously promote diversity throughout the year!
+This means running diversity-focused events/initiatives and may involve working with industry.
+From huge Women in Tech expos to intimate DiversiTEA gatherings, you get to continuously promote diversity throughout the year!

 **Key Responsibilities**

 - Promote diversity in the CISSA community
-- Organise diversity related events/initiatives
+- Organise diversity-related events/initiatives
 - Typical events include:
   - DiversiTEA - our weekly gathering over coffee/tea at House of Cards.
-As diversity officer you’re in charge of leading this event and ensuring it has a focus on diversity and has an open welcoming atmosphere!
+As diversity officer, you’re in charge of leading this event and ensuring it has a focus on diversity and has an open welcoming atmosphere!
-  - Panel / speaker events such as the Women in Tech expo!
+  - Panel/speaker events such as the Women in Tech expo!

 **Attributes of this role could be:**